-It’s funny, you actually can experience the Preserve and its abundance of nature just by driving through the area.
-Watch for alligators and cypress swamps from your car.
-The protected area is so sparsely populated by humans and the waterways so plentiful that the gators are visible in the canals, the ditches and just on the side of the road.
+It’s funny, you actually can experience Big Cypress National Preserve and its abundance of nature just by driving through the area.
+Watch for alligators and cypress swamps from your car along Highway 41 or I-75.
+The protected area is so sparsely populated by humans and the waterways so plentiful that the alligators and amazing birds are visible in the canals, the ditches and just on the side of the road.

 Note: if you’re getting out of your car for a closer look, BE ALERT.
 The Everglades and Big Cypress are home to both gators and crocodiles.
 Crocs are more aggressive than gators, but both are dangerous.

-Big Cypress National Preserve has a few Visitors Centers to get acquainted with the Park.
+Big Cypress National Preserve has a few Visitors Centers and even an education center to get acquainted with the Park.
 The Oasis Visitors Center is on the north side of the Tamiami Trail not too far from the Shark Valley entrance to Everglades National Park.
 This Center focuses on the Florida Panther population in the Preserve, including the specially designated Florida Panther National Wildlife Refuge.

 Note: the big highlight of each Visitors Center was the boardwalk.
 Being in a swamp, boardwalks are the best way to gain access to the waterways on foot.
 Be sure to at least stop at the Visitors Centers to see the alligators and get an impressing of Big Cypress National Preserve.

 Cypress trees are really interesting.
 They’re fascinating machines in that they work to suck water and nutrients up from the swamp, cleaning the slow flowing waterways before they hit the ocean.
-Some of the largest Cypress trees in Big Cypress NP can be found on the Deep Lake trail located just off Highway 29, by the Education Center.
-Plan for about 1.5 hours on the trail as it winds through the deepest part of the cypress swamp. **this was a recommendation from one of the Park Rangers, but we weren’t able to do the boardwalk due to the fire sweeping through Big Cypress National Preserve.
+Some of the largest cypress trees in Big Cypress NP can be found on the Deep Lake trail located just off Highway 29, by the fire station.
+Plan for about 1.5 hours on the trail as it winds through the deepest part of the cypress swamp. **this was a recommendation from one of the Park Rangers, but we haven’t yet been able to do the boardwalk.

 Tip: arriving mid to late morning to start your exploring is ideal to minimize mosquitoes and get the best light for photographing the Big Cypress Preserve.
 The Kirby Storter boardwalk is one of the more popular photography sites.

-An easy stop as you’re approaching Naples, Florida on the Tamiami Trail, Big Bend is in the grasslands portion of Big Cypress National Preserve.
+An easy stop as you’re approaching Naples, Florida on the Tamiami Trail, Big Bend is in the grasslands portion of Big Cypress National Preserve as it stretches into Fakahatchee Strand Preserve State Park.
 With waterways winding through the grasslands, there are ample spots for spying alligators and also crocodiles.
 The Everglades is one of the only places on earth where both gators and crocs live side by side.
-At the Big Bend trail you’re pretty far west within Big Cypress National Preserve so the brackish waterways are perfect for both of these huge reptiles.
+At the Big Cypress Bend trail you’re pretty far west within Big Cypress National Preserve so the brackish waterways are perfect for both of these huge reptiles.

 There’s a boardwalk (of course) as well as some trails that will take you partially into the Preserve away from the road.
 Be on alert, like you should be on any hike anywhere, as wildlife in Big Cypress National Preserve is EVERYWHERE.
 Keep an eye out for shorebird of all sorts on this trail in addition to the gators and crocs.

-Tip: wear a hat or carry an umbrella when you’re exploring at Big Bend.
+Tip: Sun protection is important here.
+Wear a hat or carry an umbrella when you’re exploring at Big Bend.
 It’s largely without shade and the Florida sun is hot.
 I know, we just suggested using an umbrella in the sun which loos ridiculous, but it’s worth it.